quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/plasticity.md

 In this model, $$u$$ contributes to the short-term facilitation (STF) by increasing from 0 whenever there is a spike on the presynaptic neuron; while $$x$$ contributes to the short-term depression (STD) by decreasing from 1 after the  presynaptic spike.
 The two directions of facilitation and depression occur simultaneously, and the value of $$\tau_f$$ and $$\tau_d$$ determines which direction of plasticity plays a dominant role.

-The code implemented with BrainPy is as follows:
+Now let's see how to implement the STP model with BrainPy.
+We can see that the plasticity also occurs in synapses, so we will define the class by inheriting from the ``bp.TwoEndConn`` class like synaptic models.
+The code is as follows:

 ![stp_init](../../figs/codes/stp_init.png)